Non future leaks technology

 Now the program will use all available price history to generate the projection line.
 We call this situation as "Final Forecast".

-We can calculate a correlation between the price and the projection line on any interval.
-If we do that on Training interval (A interval), it shows only how good our model is in explaining the past (the higher the better).
-However, it does not tell us how well this model will predict the future.
-The forecasting ability can be calculated only when future leaks are avoided; it is a correlation on C interval.
+You can calculate a correlation between the price and the projection line on any interval.
+If that is done on Training interval (before LBC), it shows only how good the model is in explaining the past (the higher the better).
+However, it does not tell how well this model will predict the future.
+The forecasting ability can be calculated only when future leaks are avoided; it is a correlation on the interval after LBC.

 This covers the Learning Border Cursor section.
 Next lessons will discuss in detail how to use the most popular methods to create a projection line in Timing Solution.